-To troubleshoot or install the SMP/E version of Node.js, see the documentation for IBM SDK for Node.js - z/OS.
+To install the SMP/E edition of Node.js, see the documentation for IBM SDK for Node.js - z/OS.
 Remember that the software packages Perl, Python, Make, or C/C++ runtime or compiler that the Node.js documentation might mention are NOT needed by Zowe.